-Motivated individuals (no matter what they weigh) can create long-term weight loss by changing their eating and exercise habits.
-Even surgery patients and those who take weight-loss medications must change behaviors or weight will not stay off.
-Making lifestyle changes is the least invasive and risky way to lose weight.
+Motivated individuals can create long-term weight loss by changing eating and exercise habits.
+Patients who have surgical procedures and those who take weight-loss medications must change behaviors or weight will not stay off.
+Making lifestyle changes is the least invasive and least risky way to lose weight.

 Below is an overview of changes patients will need to make.
-If you’d like more details, consider taking the course Feast or Famine: The Etiology and Treatment of Eating Disorders.
+If you’d like more details, consider taking the course on this website Feast or Famine: The Etiology and Treatment of Eating Disorders.

 Three Moderate Meals a Day: People who want to lose weight must eat three meals a day (with or without snacks) with a minimum intake of 1,200 calories.
 Teens, young adults, and males will require meal plans with calories between 1,500 and 5,000.
 A dietitian can calculate the exact amount of calories required and which are the best sources of food from which to obtain these calories.

 Plan Meals: The Choose My Plate guidelines (United States Department of Agriculture, 2013) provides daily recommendations for all food groups.
-Thes include:
+These include:

 |2 Ounces of Grain||1/2 Cup Oatmeal with Honey|